MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Investigation**

 1. Click on the alert to get to its details page.
-Check which account/s performed the operation and which accounts were exposed, if any.
+Check the account/s that performed the operation and which accounts were exposed, if any.

  - Is there some kind of security scanner running on the source computer?
 If yes, **Close and exclude** the suspicious activity.